MartinPersson/HOTlab/README.md

-# Computational Hologram
+# Computational Holography

-This component is responsible for calculating the hologram, the per pixel phase mask, using WeightedGerchberg–Saxton(GSW) algorithm.
-Base on an existing GPU implementation of the algorithm, we extend the code to be capable of computing arbitrary size hologram and improve the parallelisation.
+This component of ILLIXR is responsible for calculating image holograms (per-pixel phase masks) using the Weighted Gerchberg–Saxton(GSW) algorithm.

 # Files